Acknowledgements

 resources and related research projects:

-overcoming numerous technical issues during the
+resolving numerous technical issues during the

 implementation of our projects.
 And we also would like